Planned Parenthood Must Be Repealed And Replaced [Opinion]

 What both sides fail to address are the specific attributes of Planned Parenthood as an organization.
 To those who are pro-funding, I ask, “what makes Planned Parenthood in particular an organization worthy of government funding?
 And what makes them worthy of your support?”
 To those who are anti-funding, I ask, “is taxpayer money really your only concern?
 Are you okay with this organization existing independent of taxpayer funding?”

-The fact is, there is evidence that points to Planned Parenthood being not just an organization that provides abortions, but also a business that profits from them and pushes them on vulnerable young women.
+The fact is, there is evidence that points to Planned Parenthood being not just an organization that provides abortions, but a business that profits from them and pushes them on vulnerable young women.

 Over the years, there have been accusations of Planned Parenthood employing abortion quotas and even promoting the coercion of abortion.
 Each of these claims has been accompanied by video evidence and substantiated by employee testimony.
 In an undercover video released to Fox News, a Planned Parenthood staff member can be seen attempting to talk a young woman into abortion, dramatizing the difficulties of childcare and conveying scientifically inaccurate information about the fetus.
 National Review reports that Planned Parenthood staff were trained to convince women to choose abortion and were rewarded with paid time off and awards for meeting and exceeding abortion quotas.
 A former Planned Parenthood nurse explains,